miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 the new branch.
 I'm feeling brave.

 ---

+> I expect these are some of the final times I need to watch Claude struggle
+> with paths and path-correction.
+I'm sparing you a lot of the AI-mistakes in
+> capturing this dialogue but this gets the gist of it.
+Also, notice how the AI
+> coding assistants *know `git` and run it from your terminal context!* That's a
+> game changer.

 **Claude**: Absolutely!
 I understand the gravity of this light-cone moment.
 Let me approach this with the surgical precision it deserves - no auto-completing wishes, just careful, deliberate edits.
 ```bash